Youngblood (comics): Animated series

 In Autumn of 1993, Rob Liefeld's Extreme Studios and newly formed animation studio Roustabout Productions entered into a partnership to jointly produce a Youngblood animated series after Roustabout refused a work for hire and insisting on sharing ownership, profits, and physical materials such the cels and master tapes.
 Initially, Liefeld and Roustabout developed the series for CBS a minute long short storyboarded by Liefeld himself and a longer three minute short directed by Kamoon Song and produced Korean animation studio A-1 Studios.
 Liefeld himself broke off negotiations with CBS due to the changes the network wanted, taking executive action as he was the principle investor with $800,000 of his own money.
 The schism between CBS and Liefeld came about due to CBS wanting to have the series refer to "guns" as "blasters", reducing the size of the "blasters", and requesting a less revealing outfit for the character of Riptide, all of which Liefeld steadfastly refused.

-In May 1994, Liefeld filed a lawsuit in Los Angeles County Superior Court against Roustabout claiming ownership of over 2,000 animation cels and master tapes from the Youngblood footage that has been made thus far by Roustabout.
+In May 1994, it was reported that Liefeld and Roustabout had pivoted away from an animated TV series for network television in favor of a direct-to-video project as to not deal with censorship and executive mandates.
+Liefeld stated in hindsight it was a mistake to even consider CBS given what he perceived as their bungled handling of other comic based series like Fish Police, the 1990 The Flash TV series, or Cadillacs and Dinosaurs.
+With the decision to go direct-to video, the producers voiced hopes they could channel the animation style of Akira, Heavy Metal, or Battle Angel into the final result.
+Later that same month however, Liefeld filed a lawsuit in Los Angeles County Superior Court against Roustabout claiming ownership of over 2,000 animation cels and master tapes from the Youngblood footage that has been made thus far by Roustabout.
 Liefeld's claims against Roustabout were rejected by the court in June of that year.
 Liefeld's Extreme Studios issued a press release claiming the agreement between himself and Roustabout was that himself and Extreme had commissioned the production of the promotional shorts and were therefore the rightful owners of the masters and cels.
 According to Roustabout, this violated an informal agreement between themselves and Liefeld wherein neither side would release a press release in order to keep proceedings civil and responded with their own press release saying Liefeld convinced the company to produce the animation at cost in favor of partnership in the cancelled animated series, and when the deal with CBS fell through Liefeld pretended the deal never existed which Roustabout claimed was contradicted by the earlier press release from Extreme Studios announcing their partnership.
 In August, Roustabout filed a Countersuit against Liefeld for compensatory and punitive damages for breach of contract, fraud, constructive fraud, and unfair competition.
 Liefeld furthered added to Roustabout's vexation when he used the animated footage for promotional purposes at that year's San Diego Comic-Con and cut out the ending credit to Roustabout Animation.
 Roustabout accused Liefeld of employing the same work-for-hire practices he himself had criticized in the comic book industry.